 76ers' Timothe Luwawu-Cabarrot: Listed as out Sunday

-Luwawu-Cabarrot (knee) is listed as out for Sunday's game against the Hornets.
+Luwawu-Cabarrot (knee) is listed as out for Sunday's game against the Mavericks.

-Luwawu-Cabarrot continues to nurse right knee patellar tendinitis, which is typically an injury that needs a lot of rest in order to recover.
-For that reason, Luwawu-Cabarrot hasn't been given a concrete timetable for a return, which means he'll continue to be evaluated on game-to-game basis moving forward.
-His next shot for a potential return comes on Tuesday against the Nets.
+Luwawu-Cabarrot has been sidelined nearly a month now and there' no clear return date in sight.
+It appears he'll likely miss the rest of the regular season and it wouldn't be surprising if he remained out through at least the start of postseason play as well.

 More News